Azure/iot-plug-and-play-bridge/pnpbridge/ReadMe.md

 }
 ```

+### Configuring Plug and Play Bridge
+Depending on whether the IoT Plug and Play bridge is being run natively on an IoT device or gateway (Linus or Windows) or as edge module on an IoT edge runtime (Linux) configuration happens in one of two ways:

+- If the Plug and Play bridge is running natively on an IoT device or gateway, use the [configuration file](#configuration-file) to configure the bridge.
+- If the Plug and Play bridge is running as an edge module on an IoT edge runtime, use the [desired property](#edge-module-configuration-using-desired-property) of the module twin to configure the bridge.

 ### Configuration file

-IoT Plug and Play bridge uses a configuration file to get the IoT Central / IoT Hub connection settings and to configure devices for which pnp interfaces will be published.
+When Plug and Play bridge is running natively on an IoT device or gateway,it uses a configuration file to get the IoT Central / IoT Hub connection settings and to configure devices for which pnp interfaces will be published.
 The path to this configuration file can either be supplied to the bridge executable as a command line parameter or the binplaced config.json in the `pnpbridge\cmake\pnpbridge_x86\src\pnpbridge\samples\console` directory can be modified directly.
 In the future the configuration could come from cloud.

 The schema for the configuration file is located under [**src\pnpbridge\src\pnpbridge_config_schema.json**](./src/pnpbridge/src/pnpbridge_config_schema.json).

 Use this with VS code while authoring a PnpBridge configuration file to get schema validation.

+### Edge Module Configuration Using Desired Property

+When Plug and Play bridge is running as an edge module on an IoT edge runtime, the JSON payload for the configuration, which tells the IoT Plug and Play bridge which sensors and peripherals should be exposed up to Azure, must be sent from the cloud to the module in the form of a desired property update for `PnpBridgeConfig`.
+The Plug and Play bridge will wait for this property update from the module twin to begin adapter and component configuration.

 ## Extending IoT Plug and Play bridge: Authoring new PnP Bridge Adapters